-The mission of the Computer Science Program at Virginia State University is to provide an undergraduate program in Computer Science that prepares students for a productive career and advanced study in the areas of Computer Science.
+The Computer Science Program is accredited by the Computing Accreditation Commission of ABET, www.abet.org.
+The program prepares students for a productive career and advanced study in the areas of Computer Science.

-The courses listed in the Computer Science Curriculum will provide the student with a firm foundation in both hardware/architecture and software, as well as a hands-on understanding of a variety of applications of the fundamental ideas and techniques of Computer Science.
+The courses listed in the Computer Science curriculum will provide the student with a firm foundation in both architecture and software, as well as a hands-on understanding of a variety of applications of the fundamental ideas and techniques of Computer Science.
 Through a selection of advanced electives from Mathematics, Computer Science, Computer Engineering, and Information Systems and Decision Science programs, students will have the opportunity to explore areas of special interest in depth.

 The curriculum in Computer Science combines technical requirements with general education requirements and electives to prepare students for a professional career in the computer science field, for further study in computer science, and for functioning in modern society.
 The technical requirements include up-to-date coverage of basic and advanced topics in computer science as well as an emphasis on science and mathematics.